 Plus it gives you the opportunity to spot any potential health issues sooner rather than later.

-Singapura cat health
+Singapura health problems

 The Singapura cat breed is recognized as a generally health one, although its small gene pool is concerning for some.